Payum/Payum/docs/symfony/iso4217-or-currency-details.md

 # ISO4217 or Currency Details

+> New code should not use any of this.
+Payum expresses amounts as [`moneyphp/money`](https://moneyphp.org)
+> objects and resolves currencies through a `Money\Currencies` service — see [Money](../money.md).
+What
+> follows is what a 1.x gateway still uses, and it keeps working.

 Payum provides ability to get currency details listed in [ISO4217](http://en.wikipedia.org/wiki/ISO\_4217) specification.
 To get this information you have to execute a GetCurrency request with a currency code.

 ```php